WHAT’S HAPPENING IN AND AROUND AUSTRALIA

 CAMPAIGNS, REPORTS, LEGISLATION AND MEDIA

-Under the terms of the MOU, only asylum seekers who are determined to be refugees under the Refugees Convention, meet Cambodian entry and resettlement requirements, and voluntarily accept an offer of settlement will be resettled in Cambodia.
+Under the terms of the MOU, only asylum seekers who are determined to be refugees under the Refugees Convention, who meet Cambodian entry and resettlement requirements, and who voluntarily accept an offer of settlement, can be resettled in Cambodia.

-The MOU contains operational guidelines, which set out the settlement, reception, accommodation and integration processes that will be implemented as part of the deal.
-Importantly, paragraph 25 of the guidelines provides that within 12 months of departure for resettlement in Cambodia, Australia may offer to assist refugees with a process of ‘voluntary repatriation’ to their country of origin.
+The MOU is accompanied by operational guidelines, which set out settlement, reception, accommodation and integration processes.
+Importantly, within 12 months of departure for resettlement in Cambodia, Australia may offer to assist refugees with a process of ‘voluntary repatriation’ to their country of origin.

 If you think that something on this page is incorrect, please let us know.